openzfs/openzfs-docs/docs/Project and Community/FAQ.rst

 32-bit architectures where the virtual address space is limited to 100M by default.
-Using the virtual address space on 64-bit Linux kernels is also discouraged but the address space is so much larger than physical memory it is less of an issue.
+Using the virtual address space on 64-bit Linux kernels is also discouraged but the address space is so much larger than physical memory that it is less of an issue.

 If you are bumping up against the virtual memory limit on a 32-bit system you will see the following message in your system logs.
 You can